How to Turn Off the Floating Keyboard on Your iPad

 Sometimes, when you tap into a text field with the Apple Pencil, the floating keyboard will automatically pop up.
 To keep this from happening, you can follow these steps:

-1. On your iPad, open Settings.
+1. On your iPad, open the Settings app.

 2. Tap Apple Pencil.